DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 All schedulers I've seen or used can be categorized to at least one of the following groups.
 Is written in Python, is low-code or no-code where processes aren't defined as code or is proprietary with limited control.
 We have already mentioned Python examples - Airflow and Luigi.
-With this group my main problem is safety, maintainability and performance.
+With this group, my main problems are safety, maintainability and performance.
 Example for low-code or no-code can be [Azure Data Factory](https://azure.microsoft.com/en-us/products/data-factory).
 It might be a good choice for some teams but in my opinion it's much better investment to have processes defined as a code in almost every case.
-It makes testing, refactoring and migrations possible and doable much less effort.
+It makes testing, refactoring and migrations possible with much less effort.

 Is it a good idea to pick language other than Python to write a scheduler when most of data engineering and data science stacks are based on Python?
 Yes, I think so.
 At least that's my opinion.
 I think in many cases Python doesn't